daicang/mk/README.md

 ## Audit

-Audit is not implemented yet, have plan to add audit.
+Audit is not implemented yet, have plan to add soon.